emcconville/wand/docs/test.rst

 Skipping tests
 --------------

 There are some time-consuming tests.
-By default these tests are skipped unless you give ``--run-slow`` option:
+You can skip these tests using ``--skip-slow`` option:

 .. sourcecode:: console

-   $ py.test --run-slow
+   $ py.test --skip-slow

 You can run only tests you want using ``-k`` option.